adamchainz/time-machine/README.rst

         for book in books:
             ...

-Although this is rare, it's often used to optimize repeat loops.
+Although such references are rare, they are occasionally used to optimize highly repeated loops.

 freezegun
 ---------